Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 02.20.27 UTC
+- WIB: Rabu, 30 Oktober 2024 03.26.14 UTC
-- WITA: Rabu, 30 Oktober 2024 03.20.27 UTC
+- WITA: Rabu, 30 Oktober 2024 04.26.14 UTC
-- WIT: Rabu, 30 Oktober 2024 04.20.27 UTC
+- WIT: Rabu, 30 Oktober 2024 05.26.14 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success